 The Federal Reserve indirectly affects CD APYs when it raises rates or cuts them.

 The logic is that longer-term CDs are still offering competitive yields.
-And odds are that the Fed may be finished or close to being done raising rates.
+And odds are that the Fed may be finished, or close to being done, raising rates.
 But nobody knows the future direction of rates for certain.

-Are CD rates going up/increasing?
+Are CD rates increasing?

 CD APYs have been relatively stable.
 Shorter-term CDs – with terms of six months to 18 months – generally have higher yields than longer-term CDs right now.
 But those longer-term CD yields could be peaking soon.
 So locking one in now could be a good decision for long-term money that you want to keep safe in an FDIC-insured bank.